 - Dozens of junior players have gone on to lead their college teams to national championships, and earn All America honors.

-- Sand volleyball is still played 365 days a year on the OCC courts.
+- Beach volleyball is still played 365 days a year on the OCC courts.